agranlund/raven/hw/raven/a1/production/raven-a1_bom.md

 (3) buttons are red, possible black replacement (not tested)
  * SKHHAKA010, Alps Alpine

-(3) these jumpers are very hard to grab. todo: find better alternative.
+(4) these jumpers are very hard to grab. todo: find better alternative.

-(4) for 48mhz bus speed and 96/48 cpu.
+(5) for 48mhz bus speed and 96/48 cpu.

+(6) This socket is too narrow for IDC cable connectors.
+    Don't have a part number but IDC box headers for 44pin ATA is available all over the place.
+    Alternatively, use a normal 2mm pitch 2x22pin pin header such
+    as: Wurth 62004421121

 You may need to use a slower oscillator depending on your MC68060 / MC68150 combination.
 I don't know how far a lower rated MC68150FN33 overclocks but the 40mzh version seems comfortable at 48mhz.